Want to learn new ways to make extra money?

 19. Recycle Soda Cans

 Take empty soda and beer cans to a local recycling company.
-It will mean a little less clutter around the house, plus in some states, it will put some cash back in your pocket.
+It will mean a little less clutter around the house, plus in some states, you can actually make money by doing it.

 20. Clean out the Car